suffolklibraries/lgc/content/collections/events/young-creatives-drumming-workshops.md

     content:
       -
         type: text
-        text: 'Join the amazing drumming workshops run by the talented George Fothergill.
-You will learn new music skills, meet like-minded people and have a lot of fun exploring drumming techniques. '
+        text: 'Join the amazing drumming workshop taster session on the 1 April, run by the talented George Fothergill.
+You will learn new music skills, meet like-minded people and have a lot of fun exploring drumming techniques.
+If you enjoy the taster session, why not come along to the other drumming workshops running on:'
+  -
+    type: bullet_list
+    content:
+      -
+        type: list_item
+        content:
+          -
+            type: paragraph
+            content:
+              -
+                type: text
+                text: 'Friday 12 May at 4:30 pm - 6:30 pm '
+      -
+        type: list_item
+        content:
+          -
+            type: paragraph
+            content:
+              -
+                type: text
+                text: 'Friday 7 July at 4:30 pm - 6:30 pm'
   -
     type: heading
     attrs: